SakuNurmiranta/TheProspector/TheProspector/Assets/Docs/AI/ai_ref_overview.md

 ### Key Features and Mechanics
 1. A 2D board/card game aesthetic.
 2. Turn based and in lockstep.
 No real-time events that would influence multiplayer game outcome.
+3. The rule of three.
+Two actions, three if you push it (with a cost).

 ### Glossary
 - **bulletin board:** a target for a promotional action